-Using the Quizzical tool on Quercus, you will create a multiple-choice question for a specific lecture.
+Using the Quizzical tool on Quercus, you will create ONE multiple-choice question for a specific lecture.
 Lectures are randomly assigned, and it is your responsibility to ensure you complete your questions by the specified deadline.
-Questions will be graded by the PSY100 TAs using a rubric and acceptable questions will be put into a pool for everyone to use as practice quizzes (no participation marks are awarded for answering questions in Quizzical; however, excellent questions may appear on a quiz or test!).
-More information about Quizzical will be provided in class/on Quercus.
+Questions will be graded by the PSY100 TAs using a rubric and acceptable questions (those that score at least 4.5/6) will be put into a pool for everyone to use as practice quizzes (no participation marks are awarded for answering questions in Quizzical; however, excellent questions may appear on a quiz or test!).
+Please see the Quizzical page on Quercus for more information.